-You might be wondering whether Medicare offers coverage for dental implants.
+If you’ve been thinking about improving your dental health, you may be asking: does Medicare cover dental implants?
 The answer is a bit complicated.
-For the most part, Medicare will not offer coverage for a vast number of standard dental procedures including dental implants, unless an emergency or complication occurs that justifies dental treatment.
-As we move along, you will find some solutions to mediate this problem.
+For the most part, Medicare will not cover standard dental procedures unless an emergency or complication occurs that justifies dental treatment.
+This includes dental implants.
+But don’t fret – this article will offer solutions to mediate this problem.

 A dental implant is a medical procedure in which the tooth roots are replaced with metal cylinders in order to replace any missing or damaged teeth.
 These implants serve as artificial teeth with the same function as regular ones.
-This type of procedure is conducted after an extensive review of your medical history, thorough dental examinations, and a proper treatment plan catered to your own needs.
-As a result of this procedure, not only is the shattered or missing tooth replaced, but you also develop reinforced teeth following the operation.
+This procedure is conducted after an extensive review of your medical history, thorough dental examinations, and a proper treatment plan catered to your own needs.
+Recipients of this procedure develop reinforced teeth following the operation.

 Does Medicare Advantage Cover Dental Implants?

-As we’ve stated before, while Original Medicare (Part A and Part B) won’t cover dental implants, it is possible to obtain coverage through Medicare Advantage.
+While Original Medicare (Parts A & B) won’t cover dental implants, it’s possible to obtain coverage through Medicare Advantage.
 Medicare Advantage, otherwise known as Medicare Part C, is a type of private health insurance plan which can offer bundles of Medicare Part A and B benefits.

-Within this type of insurance plan, coverage options for prescription drugs and dental plans that would typically not be offered under Original Medicare are provided in a Medicare Advantage plan.
-When searching for a Medicare Advantage plan, it is advised you choose the insurance plan that provides the best dental coverage option given how diverse the insurance plan marketplace can be.
+Coverage for prescription drugs and dental plans that would typically not be offered under Original Medicare are covered under Medicare Advantage.
+Given how diverse the insurance plan marketplace is, choose the insurance plan that provides the best dental coverage option.

-In the event of an emergency where you’re in need of treatment, there is a possibility that Original Medicare will cover your dental procedure.
+In the event of an emergency, there is a possibility that Original Medicare will cover necessary dental procedures.
 Original Medicare will provide you coverage under the following circumstances: